Jafar Shah: Development Work

-From 1984 to 1996, Mr. Shah served as Head of the Village Development Programme (VDP) Sector in the Swiss-aided Kalam Integrated Development Project (KIDP) in Swat.
+From 1984 to 1996, Shah served as Head of the Village Development Programme (VDP) Sector in the Swiss-aided Kalam Integrated Development Project (KIDP) in Swat.
 His experience in community development was enhanced by international training and exposure.
 He completed a course at Wageningen University in the Netherlands (1985–86) and received additional training in participatory development at Khonkaen University in Thailand and at IIED in London.
 In 1992, he visited the Institute of Development Studies at Sussex University and presented a paper on participatory development and its role in promoting democracy in Pakistan.

 He also contributed to international development efforts.
 In 2006, he worked on a short-term consultancy for the UN Food and Agriculture Organization (FAO) in Gilgit.
 After the 2005 earthquake, he worked with CARAVAN and UNICEF on education revitalization projects in Azad Jammu and Kashmir.
 He also made various international study visits, including Sri Lanka (1991), Indonesia and Singapore (1994), Nepal (1998), the Philippines (2004), Thailand (2005–06), Germany and Belgium (1986), and the United States (2009).
 He visited several cities in the US including Washington, New Orleans, California, San Francisco, New York, and Houston.
 He also visited Oman and Jordan in 2010 and toured the parliaments of Scotland and California as part of exposure visits.

-NGO Leadership and Forestry
+NGO leadership and forestry

-Between 1996 and 2004, Mr. Shah worked as the Regional Programme Manager for the Abbottabad Region in the Sarhad Rural Support Programme (SRSP).
+Between 1996 and 2004, Shah worked as the Regional Programme Manager for the Abbottabad Region in the Sarhad Rural Support Programme (SRSP).
 He then became the Executive Director of the NGO CARAVAN, serving from 2004 to 2007.
 He also completed a specialized course in Community Forestry at RECOFT, Thailand, in 2006.

 Political career

-Mr. Jafar Shah was elected twice to the Provincial Assembly of Khyber Pakhtunkhwa, first in 2008 and again in 2013.
+Shah was elected twice to the Provincial Assembly of Khyber Pakhtunkhwa, first in 2008 and again in 2013.
 Within the Awami National Party (ANP), he served as Provincial Joint Secretary from 2011 to 2013 and later as Provincial Finance Secretary in 2013 under the interim setup.
 From 2008 to 2014, he was a member of the ANP Think Tank.
 He currently serves on ANP’s Central and Provincial Councils as well as its Provincial Working Committees.

-Memberships and Affiliations
+Memberships and affiliations

-Mr. Jafar Shah is actively involved in several professional and international networks.
+Shah is actively involved in several professional and international networks.
 He is an Ashoka Fellow, a member of the Asia Forestry Network, and also a member of the International Network of Parliamentarians for Conflict Resolution based in Belgium.
 He has served on the boards of several non-governmental organizations.